Provincial Funding for Public Libraries

 The Resource Sharing grant helps offset the costs public libraries incur for shipping out their library materials to other B.C. public libraries.
 The grant uses a piece rate for materials lent through various interlibrary loan programs during the last calendar year.

 One-Time Technology Grant

-In April 2020, the Ministry of Education approved $3 million in one-time funding to public libraries and partner organizations to invest in technological upgrades, electronic collections, online programs, and other digital initiatives.
+In March 2020, the Ministry of Education provided $3 million in one-time funding to public libraries and partner organizations to invest in technological upgrades, electronic collections, online programs, and other digital initiatives.

 Local Government Funding

 Every public library system receives at least one form of local government funding, while some libraries may receive funding from both a regional district and a municipality.

 The Public Library Accountability Framework consists of three reports: the Annual Survey, the Provincial Public Library Grant Report, and the Statement of Financial Information.
 All public libraries in B.C. that receive provincial grant funding must adhere to this framework.